Speech Therapy Telepractice

 Start 30-day Free Trial and explore TheraPlatform.
 HIPAA Compliant Video and Practice Management Software for Therapists.

-Exercise #4: Have a painting party
+Exercise #4: Be a Sneaky Snake

-Word List for /p/
+Word List for /s/

-Additionally, several aspects of your practice, from documentation to financial organization and scheduling can be managed through TheraPlatform.
+Additionally, several aspects of your private practice, from documentation to financial organization and scheduling can be managed through TheraPlatform.
 Consider starting with a free trial of TheraPlatform today.
 No credit card required.
 Cancel anytime.